Transformed $\ell_1$ Gradient Regularization for Image Denoising: Numerical experiments

 \section{Numerical experiments}

-This section presents numerical experiments demonstrating the effectiveness of the proposed Algorithm~\ref{alg:tl1-admm}.
-We compare the TL1-based method against several gradient-based regularization models: $\ell_1$-based total variation \cite{rudin1992nonlinear}, $\ell_1$--$\ell_2$ regularization~\cite{YifeiAni-iso2015}, Minimax Concave Penalty (MCP)~\cite{mcpYou2018}, and a combination of the logarithmic function and a high-order TV~\cite{FAN202585}, referred to as LOG+TV.
-The codes of these competing methods were obtained from the respective authors.
+This section presents numerical experiments demonstrating the effectiveness of the proposed model and its practical implementation.
+We compare the TL1-based method against several gradient-based regularization models: TV~\cite{rudin1992nonlinear}, $\ell_1$--$\ell_2$~\cite{YifeiAni-iso2015}, MCP~\cite{mcpYou2018}, and a combination of a logarithmic function with high-order TV~\cite{FAN202585}, referred to as LOG+TV.

-Three benchmark images, ``\textit{Shapes}'', ``\textit{Peppers}'', and ``\textit{Cameraman}'', each of size $512\times512$, are used in the experiments, as shown in Figure~\ref{fig:original_images}.
-The \textit{Shapes} image highlights geometric contours and piecewise-constant regions, which are suitable for evaluating edge preservation.
-The \textit{Peppers} image contains smooth shading and subtle textures, challenging the algorithm to balance noise suppression and detail retention.
-The \textit{Cameraman} image exhibits both structured edges and textured areas, providing a balanced test of noise removal and structure preservation.
+Six benchmark images were used in the experiments. \textit{Shapes} serves as a simple image to evaluate each model's baseline performance. \textit{Fish} and \textit{Striped Shirt} correspond to images 62 and 65, respectively, from the BSD68 subset of the Berkeley Segmentation Dataset~\cite{martin2001database,zhang2017beyond}, providing a mix of patterns and textures for the models to preserve; both are cropped to $321 \times 321$ pixels. \textit{Peppers} and \textit{House} are standard test images from the Set12 denoising benchmark~\cite{zhang2017beyond}.
+We also include a brain MRI image from the Brain Tumor MRI Dataset on Kaggle~\cite{msoud_nickparvar_2026}, referred to as \textit{MRI}.
+The clean images are shown in Figure~\ref{fig:original_images}, and their dimensions are provided in Table~\ref{tab:test_images}.
+All images were normalized to $[0,1]$ before adding zero-mean Gaussian noise with standard deviation $\sigma\in\{0.01,0.03,0.10\}$.

-All images are normalized so that their pixel intensities lie within the range to $[0,1]$, before Gaussian white noise with standard deviation $\sigma = 0.10$ is added.
-The quality of the denoised images is assessed using two widely adopted metrics: the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM)~\cite{wang2004image}.
-Higher PSNR and SSIM values indicate better reconstruction fidelity and perceptual quality, respectively.
+To assess the denoising performance, we use Peak Signal-to-Noise Ratio (PSNR) \cite{hore2010psnr} and Structural Similarity Index Measure (SSIM) \cite{wang2004ssim}.
+PSNR is defined as:

-For each method, the regularization parameters were tuned via a Bayesian optimization method \cite{snoek2012practical} implemented with MATLab's BeyesOpt function.
-All algorithms were terminated when the relative change between successive iterates was below $10^{-4}$, or after a maximum of $K_{\max}=200$ iterations.
+where $R$ is the maximum pixel value, $X$ is the original image, and $Y$ is the denoised image.
+SSIM is defined locally as: